-In our most recent post, we talked about #FaithBased Alternative Issue Resolution as an alternative to courtroom litigation.
-Perhaps you're not quite ready for that route, but there are other means to avoiding expensive and drawn-out litigation.
+In a recent post, we talked about Faithbased Alternative Issue Resolution as an alternative to courtroom litigation.
+Perhaps you're not quite ready for that route, but there are other means to avoid expensive and drawn-out litigation.

-One of those methods is Arbitration and courts love it when parties choose or are bound to arbitrate a legal matter.
+One of those methods is Arbitration and courts love it when parties choose or are bound to arbitrate legal matters.
 The reason why you should also love arbitration is that it can significantly limit your legal fees and damages.

 In the case of Banks v.
 Cashcall, Inc., a party who had made payments on a high-interest loan for over a year-and-a-half, filed a lawsuit alleging that the lender had violated a long list of laws, including the state Consumer Finance Act and others relative to unfair lending practices.